obytes/react-native-template-obytes/docs/src/content/docs/getting-started/create-new-app.md

 ## Open Project on VS Code

-VS code is the recommended editor for this starter, The starter comes with a list of recommended extensions,settings and project snippets that we think will improve your coding experience.
+VS code is the recommended editor for this starter, The starter comes with a list of recommended extensions, settings and project snippets that we think will improve your coding experience.

 Open the project on VS Code using the following command: